Generic Name: oxycodone hydrochloride

 Oxaydo must be swallowed whole.
 Take each tablet with enough water to ensure complete swallowing immediately after placing in the mouth [see Patient Counseling Information (17)].
 Oxaydo is not amenable to crushing and dissolution.
 Do not administer Oxaydo via nasogastric, gastric or other feeding tubes as it may cause obstruction of feeding tubes.

-The dose of Oxaydo should be individually adjusted according to severity of pain, and the patient’s response, weight, age, and prior analgesic treatment experience.
 Although it is not possible to list every condition that is important to the selection of the initial dose of Oxaydo, attention must be given to:

 - the reliability of the relative potency estimate to calculate the dose of oxycodone HCl needed

 - the general condition and medical status of the patient, including the patient’s weight and age

 - the balance between pain management and adverse reactions

 - the type and severity of the patient’s pain